eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 }
 ```

-It tells VS Code to not show errors in your editor but still have the ability to auto-fix them.
+This tells VS Code to not show errors in your editor, but still have the ability to auto-fix them.

 ## How can I migrate?